nicolasventer/React-Project-Template/README.md

 # Preact Project Template

-This is a template for a Preact project.
-It allows the client either to be standalone or to be a client for a server.
+This is a template for a opinionated Preact project with many features already set up.
 There are 4 links, each link corresponding to `Preact`/`React` `Full`/`Light` Template.

 | ![full_screenshot](./misc/full_screenshot.jpeg) | ![light_screenshot](./misc/light_screenshot.jpeg) |